abrotman/related-domains-by-dns/rdbd.md

 ## DNSSEC

-RDND does not require DNSSEC.
+RDBD does not require DNSSEC.
 It could be possible for an attacker to falsify DNS query responses for someone investigating a relationship.
 Conversely, an attacker could delete the response that would